nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![UML diagram of the Find feature](images/FindSequenceDiagram.png)

+Note that the lifeline of FindCommandParser should end at the destroy marker but due to the limitations of PlantUML, we are unable to depict it.

 1. The user will first enter the input `find c/meta r/software mobile`, the `CompayListParser#parseCommand()` method will parse the information `c/meta r/software mobile` to `FindCommandParser` using the method `parse()` based on the keyword `find`.
 2. The `FindCommandParser#parse()` method will create a `CompanyNameContainsKeywordsPredicate` object with the company name keywords specified after the prefix `c/` and the role name keywords specified after the prefix `r/`.
 The `RoleNameContainsKeywordsPredicate` is also created using the role name keywords specified after the prefix `r/`.
+If a prefix is present, keywords that follow the prefix must be present or else it would be deemed an invalid command.
 3. Note that the `CompanyNameContainsKeywordsPredicate` is created using both company name keywords and role name keywords because companies are only displayed if they contain at least one role which matches the role name keywords
 4. Either prefix `c/` or `r/` can be absent.
+Both cannot be absent within the same command or else it would give rise to an invalid command.
 If absent, an empty array is passed as input in the creation of either or both `CompanyNameContainsKeywordsPredicate` and `RoleNameContainsKeywordsPredicate`.
 5. Then the `FindCommandParser#parse()` method will create an `FindCommand` object with the `CompanyNameContainsKeywordsPredicate` object and the `RoleNameContainsKeywordsPredicate` object.
-5. The `FindCommand` object will be returned to the `LogicManager` and will then invoke the `FindCommand#execute()` method to implement the changes.
+6. The `FindCommand` object will be returned to the `LogicManager` and will then invoke the `FindCommand#execute()` method to implement the changes.
-6. The `Model#updateFilteredRoleList()` is invoked and filters the list of companies to display only companies which match the company name keywords.
+7. The `Model#updateFilteredRoleList()` is invoked and filters the list of companies to display only companies which match the company name keywords.
-7. Similarly, the `Model#updateFilteredRoleList()` also filters the list of roles within each company to display only roles which match the role name keywords.
+8. Similarly, the `Model#updateFilteredRoleList()` also filters the list of roles within each company to display only roles which match the role name keywords.
-7. Upon successful operation, a new `CommandResult` object is returned to the `LogicManager`.
+9. Upon successful operation, a new `CommandResult` object is returned to the `LogicManager`.

 ### Edit role feature
 The `editRole` command for the `Role` item allows the user to update any fields by specifying